The Complete Guide to Measuring Your Pet's Collar Size

 Why the Right Fit Matters

 A collar that's too tight can restrict breathing and cause skin irritation or fur damage.
-One that's too loose can slip off — a serious safety risk during walks.
+One that's too loose can slip off — a serious safety risk during walks or in moments of excitement.
 The ideal collar sits snugly but comfortably, with just enough room for two fingers to slide underneath.

 How to Measure Your Pet's Neck

-- Position the tape around the base of your pet's neck, where a collar would naturally sit — not too high up near the ears, and not too low near the shoulders.
+1. Position the tape around the base of your pet's neck, where a collar would naturally sit — not too high up near the ears, and not too low toward the shoulders.

-- Note the measurement in centimeters or inches.
+3. Note the measurement in centimeters.
 This is your pet's neck circumference.

-- Add 2–4 cm (about 1 inch) to the measurement for comfort.
-This is your ideal collar size.
+4. Add 2 cm (about 1 inch) to the measurement for comfort.
+This is your target collar size.

 AlphaFluffy Collar Size Guide

-Our collars are handcrafted with premium materials and come in a range of sizes.
+Our collars are handcrafted with premium Italian leather and come in a range of sizes.
 Here's a quick reference:

 Note: Our leather collars may need a short break-in period.
-Genuine leather softens beautifully with wear, conforming to your pet's neck over time.
+Genuine full-grain leather softens beautifully with wear, conforming to your pet's neck over time.
+When the collar arrives, it may feel slightly firm — this is normal and resolves within the first few weeks of daily wear.

 Tips for Different Collar Styles